 Another tricky letter for foreigners might be the letter C. Same rule as above: before an A, O, or U, it’s hard and pronounced as K. Followed by E or I, it is pronounced like an English th.
 Now, if you want that th-sound in combination with A, O, or U, the letter Z comes in the picture.
 Hence, you pronounce Cádiz as pronounced Kadith and Zaragoza as Tharagotha.

 On the other hand, if you want C to sound hard in combination with E or I, you make it a QU.
-But again, you don’t hear the U. Fine example: Tequila, that you pronounce like Tekkila.
+But again, you don’t hear the U. Fine example: Tequila, which you pronounce like Tekkila.

-A last trap is double L. Do not pronounce it like an L but like a Y in yellow.
+The last trap is double L. Do not pronounce it like an L but like a Y in yellow.
 So it’s not Malorca, but Mayorca.
 However, don’t overdo it.
 When a word is written with just one L like Tequila, it’s a simple and innocent L.

 I’m an avid solo-travelling woman.
 Since solo-travel doesn’t equal solitude, I love to join organized tours here and there.
 They allow me to explore some of the most beautiful spots in the company of fellow travellers.
 Also, mind you that Spain is not just incredibly beautiful, but also steeped in history.
 Hence, a professionally guided tour makes your visit so much better.